 Insurance of Accounts, Assessments and Regulation by the FDIC.
 The Bank's deposits are insured up to applicable limits by the FDIC.
-The FDIC amended its risk-based assessment system in 2007 in which, insured institutions are assigned to one of four risk categories based on supervisory evaluations, regulatory capital levels and certain other factors.
-Effective April 1, 2011, the assessment base is an institution's average consolidated total assets less average tangible equity, and the initial base assessment rates will be between 5 and 35 basis points depending on the institutions risk category, and subject to potential adjustment based on certain long-term unsecured debt and brokered deposits held by the institution.
+The FDIC has implemented a risk-based assessment system in which insured institutions are assigned to one of four risk categories based on supervisory evaluations, regulatory capital levels and certain other factors.
+Effective April 1, 2011, the assessment base is an institution's average consolidated total assets less average tangible equity, and the initial base assessment rates are between 5 and 35 basis points depending on the institutions risk category, and subject to potential adjustment based on certain long-term unsecured debt and brokered deposits held by the institution.